Serialcomms/COM-Port-Enumeration-VBA/HowTo.md

 Right-Hand click the newly-created combo box to view properties and rename if required.

 Use a combo box name of your choice or accept and note the default name given.
+Complete the next step to populate the combo box data list with com port names from the host PC.

 ### Combo Box data list population